Saturday, July 5, 2025

 In life, this is very true.
 To be successful in any area of life, you must learn the skills needed and spend a lot of time practicing to be able to perform the skill well.

 Missy, our youngest daughter, has been working with her two children, aged 4 and 5, this summer, teaching them to run the barrels and poles.
 It is a lot of work to catch and saddle the horses for the kids to ride.
 They are young yet, so they only ride for a short time.
-It takes as much time to get ready to ride as it does to ride.
+It takes just as long to get ready to ride as it does to ride.
 With each practice session, the grandchildren have shown improvement.
 At first, they had to be led to learn their patterns.
 Then they were able to slowly do the poles and barrels by themselves.
 By midsummer, after competing several times, the grandkids can go at a faster and more competitive pace.
-This is the preparation for the game, so it can be played successfully.
+This preparation is necessary for them to be successful.

 Now, let's apply this to our lives spiritually.
 To be successful in our lives as Christians, we need to be prepared and 'practiced up'!
 Well then, how do we do this?
 We strengthen ourselves with God before the contests or battles begin.